leafsphp/docs/src/docs/mvc/migrations.md

 php leaf db:rollback
 ```

 You may roll back a limited number of migrations by providing the `step` option to the `rollback` command.
-For example, the following command will roll back the last five migrations:
+For example, the following command will roll back the last two migrations:

 ```bash
 php leaf db:rollback -s 2